-Learn how to use the percentile rank formula to classification data based on criteria.
+Learn how to use the percentile rank formula to classify data based on criteria.

 We use percentile ranks often in data analysis.
-Using this feature, we can check the target performance in relation to the group as a whole.
+Using this feature, we can check the target performance of the group as a whole.

 Highlight Data Based on Percentile rank

 We have a list of 20 products with different sales.
-Instead of the top n% and bottom n%, we want to classify the products based on sales.
+So instead of the top n% and bottom n%, we want to classify the products based on sales.

 We’ll use a custom conditional formatting formula that contains the formulas based on the PERCENTILE function.
-Using the function is not rocket science; we have to add only two arguments: the range, which contains data, and the percentile score.
+Using the function is not rocket science; we have to add only two arguments: the range containing data and the percentile score.

 =B2>=PERCENTILE($B$2:$B$16,0.85) 'Highlight the top 15% =AND(B2<PERCENTILE($B$2:$B$16,0.85),B2>PERCENTILE($B$2:$B$16,0.66)) 'Between 66% and 85% =AND(B2<PERCENTILE($B$2:$B$16,0.66),B2>PERCENTILE($B$2:$B$16,0.33)) 'Between 33% and 66% =AND(B2<PERCENTILE($B$2:$B$16,0.33),B2>PERCENTILE($B$2:$B$16,0.20)) 'Between 20% and 33% =B2<=PERCENTILE($B$2:$B$16,0.2) 'to highlight the bottom 20% value

-If we want to find a range between X and Y it is worth to use the AND function.
+If we want to find a range between X and Y, it is worth using the AND function.